From the Ground Up – More than a fundraiser

 Step 1: Sign up

-In May, all Yukon schools and licensed daycares receive an invitation to sign up for From the Ground Up.
-A list of participating schools and daycares is available.
+In May, all Yukon schools and licensed early learning centres receive an invitation to sign up for From the Ground Up.
+A list of participating schools and early learning centres is available.

 We have a list of other healthy fundraising ideas if you’re a teacher and your school is not participating.

 Participating schools and early learning centres decide who will be their From the Ground Up coordinator.
 This coordinator will lead the fundraiser and take part in 2 meetings: